sjcqs/convention-plugins-android/docs/6-references.md

 ~~Don't be a fanboy 🤩~~

 ### Herding elephants 🐘
-Some feedbacks and best practices by [Tony Robalik](https://twitter.com/autonomousapps) who is working on build and tooling at Square
+Some feedbacks and best practices on the Android's build configuration by [Tony Robalik](https://twitter.com/autonomousapps) who is working on build and tooling at Square

 🔗 https://developer.squareup.com/blog/herding-elephants/